TShelton41/SimpleAuthentication/README.md

 3. If you haven't yet don't forget to add your .evn file and put your environment variable you get from Clerk in there.
 You will have to restart your project for this file to load.

 4. We are also working with React Native Paper components.
-You can find it here,[text](https://reactnativepaper.com/).
+You can find it,[here](https://reactnativepaper.com/).

    ```bash
       npm install react-native-paper